lemonrock/cordial/README.md

 	* Images can vary by language
 	* Images are always converted and compressed to the best possible format using the latest optimizations (eg guetzli)
 * All assets are minified and compressed using Brotli and Zopfli;
+* Videos are assumed to be served as both MP4 and WebM, with full support for language-aware subtitles (WebVTT), video site maps and Twitter Player cards;
 * Unnecessary CSS rules are stripped, CSS is auto-prefixed and invalid CSS detected before it is served;
 * Support for SEO is trivial;
 * Text is always spell-checked and grammar-checked
 * HTTP OPTIONS support is built-in
 * If a resource is an index URL, and the user specifies a leaf, or vice versa, an automatic redirect is generated.
+* Prevents development websites leaking into production:-
+	* We disallow robot indexing using the 'X-Robots-Tag' header to prevent accidental exposure to search engines
+	* We only turn on HSTS preloading in production
+	* Additionally, all configuration is environment-aware

 [cordial] also makes it easy for you to manage large amounts of content:-